Saint Jeanne Jugan

-Jeanne Jugan saw Christ in what Blessed Mother Teresa of Calcutta would describe as his “distressing disguises.”
+Jeanne Jugan saw Christ in what Saint Teresa of Calcutta would describe as his “distressing disguises.”
 With great confidence in God’s providence and the intercession of Saint Joseph, she begged willingly for the many homes that she opened, relying on the good example of the Sisters and the generosity of benefactors who knew the good that the Sisters were doing.
 They now work in 30 countries.
 “With the eye of faith, we must see Jesus in our old people—for they are God’s mouthpiece,” Jeanne once said.
 No matter what the difficulties, she was always able to praise God and move ahead.